wp-plugins/hide-and-catch-email/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F8F3JJ9ERQBYS
 Tags: shortcode, replace, email, content, catch-email, hide-content Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 4.2
 Stable tag: trunk

 Adds a metabox to post/page and allows you to hide the content, and show only on form submission.

 == Description ==

-Newly re-written to replace the whole page/post(s) content.
-It will replace the content with a form a user (who is not logged in and/or set to a certain user role (set by you on a per post basis)) would have to fill out to see said content.
-Right now the form consists of a name field, email address, comment field, and spam deterant.
+Replace the any public post types content with a form.
+Any visitor (who is not logged-in and/or set to a certain user role **set by you on a per post basis**) would have to fill out the form to see said content.
+Right now the form consists of a name field, email field and comment field.
+The form has a built in spam deterant *honey-pot* method.

-There are two options for the cotent replacement.
+There are two options per each post for the cotent replacement.
 1) capability => defaults to 'activate_plugins'.
 2) text => defualts to empty - (the text you'd like placed before the form).

-For requests or feedback please leave comments on [Hide &amp; Catch Email](http://austinpassy.com/wordpress-plugins/hide-and-catch-email/).
+There are no furthur options or ways to view who has submitted which form beyond the email you receive.
+If you would like to keep a copy of all submissions per post please upgrade to the [Pro version](http://extendd.com/plugin/hide-content-catch-email-pro/), including double spam protection and AJAX submissions.

-Try the [Pro version](http://extendd.com/plugin/hide-content-catch-email-pro/), including double spam protection and AJAX submission.
+For requests or feedback please leave comments on [Hide &amp; Catch Email](http://austin.passy.co/wordpress-plugins/hide-and-catch-email/).

 == Installation ==